 - The practice offered proactive, personalised care to meet the needs of the older people in its population.
-Patients over the age of 75 had a named GP and nurse led annual reviews.
-The practice offered 20 minute appointments annually. - Regular patient summaries were supplied to the nursing homes to aid the GP visits and urgent care as part of the avoiding unplanned admissions. - The practice was responsive to the needs of older people, and offered home visits and urgent appointments for those with enhanced needs. - The practice was delivering 'The Care Home Scheme' locally.
-This scheme ensured patients living in care homes had structured annual reviews.
-The practice was allocated two nursing homes that were visited on a weekly basis.
-The practice had completed Care Plans for all residential home patients which were regularly reviewed. - The practice had identified and reviewed the care of those patients at highest risk of admission to hospital.
+Patients over the age of 75 had a named GP and nurse led annual reviews. - The practice offered 20 minute appointments. - Regular patient summaries were supplied to the nursing homes to aid the GP visits and urgent care as part of the avoiding unplanned admissions. - The practice was responsive to the needs of older people, and offered home visits and urgent appointments for those with enhanced needs. - The practice had registered patients in twelve nursing homes that were visited on a two weekly basis.
+The practice had completed care plans for those patients who needed them. - The practice had identified and reviewed the care of those patients at highest risk of admission to hospital.
 These patients who had an unplanned admission or presented at Accident and Emergency (A&E) had their care plan reviewed and patients were contacted within three days of hospital discharge.
-All discharges were reviewed to identify areas for improvement. - Patients at high risk of admission were provided with an emergency contact number for the practice to avoid a busy switchboard.
+All discharges were reviewed to identify areas for improvement. - The practice had a number of initiatives in place for care to their older patients.
+An example included the provision of a frailty register for patients 75 years of age and over. - The practice had employed a part-time pharmacist to help clinicians with poly-pharmacy.
+Polypharmacy is the use of four or more medications by a patient, generally in patients over 65 years.